Home

 Nuclear radiation - a risk?

-Distinguished scientist James Lovelock, author of The Revenge of Gaia: Earth's Climate Crisis and the Fate of Humanity and other books, contends that although every person on Earth has radioactive elements in their bodies from past nuclear bomb tests.
+Distinguished scientist James Lovelock, author of and other books, holds that every person on Earth has radioactive elements in their bodies from past nuclear bomb tests.

 However he also holds that cancer rates have not demonstrably risen as a result.
 According to him the risks of nuclear energy are minimal and outweigh the risks posed by global warming by the use of fossil fuels.

 Of course others vehemently disagree.
-Obviously one serious accident is too many.
-And each nuclear bomb and depleted uranium-tipped missile is one too many.
+Obviously one serious accident is too many, like the March 2011 Japanese earthquake and its effects on nuclear reactors there show.
+As well, each nuclear bomb and depleted uranium-tipped missile is one too many.

 Nuclear energy then, like any other energy has advantages and disadvantages.
+But perhaps we are now forcibly learning that the disadvantages are too great a risk.
 Besides nuclear radiation, you may like to know more about advantages of nuclear energy and its disadvantages.